thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+4/26/20 - Version 7.0 of the dataset has been released.
+It can be found in: https://doi.org/10.5281/zenodo.3766929.
+This incorporates all the dailies until 4/25 and version 6.0 of the dataset.
+Dailies have been added for 4/23, 4/24, and 4/25 in the dailies folder.
+We made it to 230 Million tweets in this version of the dataset.

 4/23/20 - Daily data (under the /dailies/ folder) has been added for 4/21 and 4/22, note that some tweets will bleed into the following day due to different timezones captured.

 4/21/20 - Daily data (under the /dailies/ folder) has been added for 4/19 and 4/20, note that some tweets will bleed into the following day due to different timezones captured.